nadavS3/shortcuts_exercises/instruction.md

 you can use any shortcuts u know, the ones here can be helpfull in the upcoming drills, use anything you want and be creative.
-P.S:the shortcuts im suggesting for specific drills should be used in all the drills if you think its necessary(if not specifically stated otherwise) general instructions: from now on try not to touch mouse at all(can be accomplished), move through tabs with alt + tab and move thorugh VS code and browser tabs with ctrl+tab
+P.S:the shortcuts im suggesting for specific drills should be used in all the drills if you think its necessary(if not specifically stated otherwise), try to focus on the more easy and get a grip of them. general instructions: from now on try not to touch mouse at all(can be accomplished), move through tabs with alt + tab and move thorugh VS code and browser tabs with ctrl+tab